corda/corda/docs/source/node-database-access-h2.rst

       address: "localhost:0"
   }

 If remote access is required, the address can be changed to ``0.0.0.0``.
-However it is recommended to change the default username and password before doing so.
+The node requires a database password to be set when the database is exposed on the network interface to listen on.

 .. sourcecode:: groovy

   h2Settings {
       address: "0.0.0.0:12345"
+  }
+  dataSourceProperties {
+      dataSource.password : "strongpassword"
   }

 The previous ``h2Port`` syntax is now deprecated. ``h2Port`` will continue to work but the database